baagaard-usgs/waveform-collection/docs/use_cases.md

   * 1906 earthquake and variations (different hypocenters and slip distributions)
   * Hayward scenarios
+  * 2008 ShakeOut scenario (and alternatives)
   * 2007 Alum Rock earthquake

 ## Comprehensive strong-motion data for California

-In the long-term the community would benefit from a comprehensive collection of strong-motion waveforms for California that is all in the same format and processed uniformly.
+In the long-term the community would benefit from a comprehensive collection of strong-motion waveforms for California that is in the same format and processed uniformly.
 This would greatly facilitate application of big-data techniques to seismic hazard analysis.
+This may some day be available through the Center for Engineering Strong Motion Data Center, but it may take several years to get there.
+The seismic data centers (NCEDC, SCEDC, IRIS DMC) do not provide processed records.